MetaMask/metamask-docs/snaps/reference/permissions.md

 ### endowment:ethereum-provider

-To communicate with a node using MetaMask, a snap must request the `endowment:ethereum-provider` permission.
+To communicate with a node using MetaMask, a Snap must request the `endowment:ethereum-provider` permission.
-This permission exposes the global API `ethereum` to the snap execution environment.
+This permission exposes the global API `ethereum` to the Snap execution environment.
 This global is an EIP-1193 provider.

 Specify this permission in the manifest file as follows: